As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Before we begin, I need to dispel a few myths I hear about Interrail discounts:

-- Interrail coupon codes or discount codes – To the best of my knowledge, there are no coupon codes or discount codes for Interrail passes (and I’ve done a lot of research!).
+- Interrail coupon codes or discount codes – Do not exist.
+To the best of my knowledge, there are no coupon codes or discount codes for Interrail passes (trust me I’ve done a lot of research!).
 Whilst the presence of a ‘coupon code’ box on the interrail.eu checkout page leaves the possibility open, I’ve never come across anyone who had successfully used one.

 Tips to Save Money on Interrail Passes